mitric-lab/programming_theochem/src/01-fundamentals/05-arithmetic_operators.md

 The `+` (addition) operator yields the sum of its arguments.

 The arguments must **either both be numbers or both be sequences** of the same type.
-Only in the former case, the numbers are converted to a common type and a arithmetic addition is performed.
+Only in the former case, the numbers are converted to a common type, and an arithmetic addition is performed.
 In the latter case, the sequences are concatenated, e.g.
 ```python
 a = [1, 2, 3]